 It can cost anything from 10p a unit to £1000’s of pounds for a large mass produced run, it comes down to the materials, where you have your product made, speed and many other smaller factors.

-Costing and pricing is a crucial stage to the success of your product.
-Below are a few factors which you should take into consideration when pricing the development of your product :-
+Costing and pricing is a crucial stage for the success of your product.
+Below are a few factors which you should take into consideration when pricing the development of your product:-

 How many units will you make